Cost Functions in Economic Complexity: Introduction

 \section{Introduction}

-Economic complexity measures provide valuable insights into the productive capabilities of countries and the structure of international trade~\cite{hidalgo2021economic, bahrami2023economic}.
-Two of the most widely used measures, the Economic Complexity Index (ECI) and the Economic Fitness and Complexity (EFC), have been instrumental in quantifying the economic diversification of nations and the ubiquity of products~\cite{cristelli2013measuring}.
-The foundational works by Hidalgo and Hausmann~\cite{hidalgo2009building, hidalgo2007product} introduced ECI as a method to infer a country's economic capabilities by analyzing the structure of the country-product network.
-Subsequently, Tacchella et al.~\cite{tacchella2012new, tacchella2013economic} proposed an alternative approach with the Economic Fitness and Complexity method, introducing a non-linear iterative framework to better capture the interplay between country diversification and product competitiveness~\cite{cristelli2015heterogeneous}.
-Later refinements of EFC, such as the regularized Non-Homogeneous Economic Fitness and Complexity (NHEFC) method~\cite{servedio2018new}, aimed to ensure robust convergence and improve its applicability to empirical data.
+Understanding the productive capabilities of countries and the structure of their trade networks is fundamental to explaining patterns of economic growth and development.
+Economic complexity measures are designed to characterize the productive capabilities of countries and the structure of international trade~\cite{tacchella2012new, hidalgo2021economic, bahrami2023economic}.
+A first attempt to formalize this idea was made by Hidalgo and Hausmann through the Economic Complexity Index (ECI)~\cite{hidalgo2009building, hidalgo2007product}, based on a linear spectral method applied to the country-product network~\cite{caldarelli2012network, mealy2019interpreting}.
+The algorithm was later shown to be mathematically equivalent to a spectral clustering method that partitions countries and products into groups.
+Subsequently, Tacchella et al.~\cite{tacchella2012new, tacchella2013economic} proposed a different approach with the Economic Fitness and Complexity (EFC) method, introducing a non-linear iterative framework to capture better the interplay between country diversification and product competitiveness~\cite{cristelli2013measuring, cristelli2015heterogeneous}.
+The concept of fitness is closely linked to the notion of nestedness in bipartite networks~\cite{mariani2024ranking}, and is a reliable predictor of GDP growth~\cite{cristelli2015heterogeneous}.
+Later refinements of EFC, such as the regularized Non-Homogeneous Economic Fitness and Complexity (NHEFC) method~\cite{servedio2018new}, were introduced specifically to resolve the convergence instabilities observed in the original algorithm~\cite{pugliese2016convergence,wu2016mathematics}.
+The regularization parameter $\delta$ is crucial in this regard, as it ensures robust convergence and improves applicability to empirical data.
+Henceforth, we will consistently refer to the non-homogeneous version of the EFC algorithm, unless otherwise specified.